talisma-cassoma/TeachableMachine-for-Image-Classification/README.md

 - **Model Compilation**: The model is compiled with the Adam optimizer and an appropriate loss function based on the number of classes.
 - **Training Progress**: During training, progress logs are displayed, providing insights into each epoch's performance.
 - **Live Predictions**: Once the model is trained, it can make live predictions on the webcam feed.
+- **Download Trained Model**: You have the option to download the trained model locally on the server for later use.

 <img src="server/public/assets/train.png" alt="Training page" width="50%" height="50%">